top of page

 Wellness Coaching Honors the Totality of Your Well-Being.

 I use a well-being framework I co-developed at the University of New Hampshire.
-A well-being framework understanding that context, communities, policies/laws, identities, and values play a significant role in our ability to experience well-being.
+A well-being framework understands that context, communities, policies/laws, identities, and values play a significant role in our ability to experience well-being.
+Well-being informs all of my work.

 Wellness Coaching Can Help You Make Lasting Change.